NoahJpg/language-suggester/README.md

 * _The submit button will not reval any programming languages_
 * _The submit button will not store any of the user responses_
+* _Images selected for coding langauges won't load on webpage_
 * _There is basically no functionality at this time_